jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
 It's not caused, or solved, by Progressives or Conservatives.
 It's neither someone else problem or bad luck.
 This is the pain of regular life on Main Street.
 Pain is what Evolution uses to force lifeforms to adapt.
 If we refuse, Life finds someone else to carry its banner.

-Feeling pain is only good if we use it to solve problems and move on.
+Feeling pain is only useful if we use it to solve problems and move on.

 These are the poor souls' car insurance adjusters speak to.
 While most aren't so devastated, far too many are.
 (In fact, many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't too outlandish.
 Some callers send thank-you presents though, so there's good and bad).